espressif/esp-idf/docs/en/api-guides/startup.rst

 .. only:: esp32

-    Second stage bootloader binary image is loaded from flash starting at address 0x1000.
+    Second stage bootloader binary image is loaded from flash starting at address {IDF_TARGET_CONFIG_BOOTLOADER_OFFSET_IN_FLASH}.
 If :doc:`/security/secure-boot-v1` is in use then the first 4 kB sector of flash is used to store secure boot IV and digest of the bootloader image.
 Otherwise, this sector is unused.

 .. only:: esp32s2

-    Second stage bootloader binary image is loaded from flash starting at address 0x1000.
+    Second stage bootloader binary image is loaded from flash starting at address {IDF_TARGET_CONFIG_BOOTLOADER_OFFSET_IN_FLASH}.
 The 4 kB sector of flash before this address is unused.

+.. only:: esp32p4

+    Second stage bootloader binary image is loaded from flash starting at address {IDF_TARGET_CONFIG_BOOTLOADER_OFFSET_IN_FLASH}.
+The 8 kB sector of flash before this address is reserved for the key manager for use with flash encryption (AES-XTS).

-.. only:: not (esp32 or esp32s2)
+.. only:: not (esp32 or esp32s2 or esp32p4)

-    Second stage bootloader binary image is loaded from the start of flash at offset 0x0.
+    Second stage bootloader binary image is loaded from the start of flash at offset {IDF_TARGET_CONFIG_BOOTLOADER_OFFSET_IN_FLASH}.

 ..
 TODO: describe application binary image format, describe optional flash configuration commands.